-iMovie gives you full option to use this advanced picture in picture effect.
-Drag videos to iMovie and open your iMovie project, then follow the steps to learn how to create picture in picture in iMovie.
+iMovie gives you the full option to use this advanced picture-in-picture effect.
+Drag videos to iMovie and open your iMovie project, then follow the steps to learn how to create a picture in picture video in iMovie.

-Part 1: How to use picture in picture effect in iMovie
+Part 2: How to Use Picture in Picture Effect in iMovie 9/11

 Step 1.
 Turn "Show Advanced Tools" on

-In the Event Browser, choose a video clip that you want to apply as a picture in picture clip and drag it to the Project Library on where you want to add your picture in picture.
+In the Event Browser, choose a video clip that you want to apply as a picture in picture clip and drag it to the Project Library where you want to add your picture-in-picture effect.
 And a menu will pop up, choose "Picture in Picture" to apply video picture in picture effect in iMovie.

 Besides, more functions of iMovie picture in picture effects are provided.
-Double-click the picture in picture clip or right click on the small Action menu on the clip and select Clip Adjustments, and an "Inspector" will pop up.
+Double-click the clip or right-click on the small Action menu on the clip and select Clip Adjustments, and an "Inspector" will pop up.
 Here you can set the way the iMovie picture in picture clip shows, the border width and color, etc. to make it best suit the video.

 Part 3: Add and Adjust Picture in Picture Effect in iMovie 10